1646

 The inscription reads: "Daß Schiflein war sehr hart betrengt Doch ist es Gott Lob onversenkt"

-It lost touch and became an insignificant small farming town, which only regained its former population after more than 150 years; in 1803, it exceeded 3,000 again for the first time.
-MNic
+The once-significant medieval city on the “Kurze Hessen” trade route would never truly recover from these losses.
+It lost its prominence and became an insignificant small town of farming citizens (“Ackerbürgerstädtchen”), only reaching its former population level again after more than 150 years; in 1803, the number of inhabitants exceeded 3,000 (3,019) for the first time since the war.
+(MNic)